Shōjo Gahō

 Shōjo Gahō (少女画報 (Note: This is a new-style spelling.
 Originally spelt in old style as 少女畫報 (as in the picture to the right, read horizontally and right to left).)) was a monthly shōjo (girls) magazine published by Tōkyōsha in 1912 in Japan.
 The magazine was known for the series of short stories Hana monogatari (Flower Tales) written by Yoshiya Nobuko.
-Popular artists including Takabatake Kashō, Fukiya Kōji and Matsumoto Katsuji also contributed to the illustrations for the magazine.
+Popular artists including Takabatake Kashō, Fukiya Kōji and Katsuji Matsumoto also contributed to the illustrations for the magazine.
 The publication ended in 1942 when it was merged into Shōjo no Tomo.

 Content

 Shōjo Gahō was printed in the size of a kikuban (150×220) which was typical for a magazine published in this period, and approximately a centimeter thick.
 The covers were printed in colour and included pages of illustrations by popular artists.
 Thick photopaper were used for some reproductions, and the inner pages were printed on newsprint paper.

 Shōjo Gahō was popular for its use of pictorial depictions, as the name of the magazine emphasises.
 Including Japanese customs, lifestyle, nature, letters from girls' schools, pictures of readers, Takarazuka stars and social events, the magazine actively introduced visual information and entertainment.
 The magazine often featured the lives of girls from overseas such as Europe, America, East Asia, India, Africa and Russia.
 From 1915, images of British girls were featured through prevailing issues under the title "Wartime and the British shōjo".
 The world was seen through the theme of shōjo.

-The "readers’ column" was a communicative space for readers commonly seen in shōjo magazines.
+The "readers' column" was a communicative space for readers commonly seen in shōjo magazines.
 Shōjo Gahō interacted with readers through letters that sought for professional advice and submissions of creative works of literature and poetry.
 This section consumed about a quarter of its whole magazine pages.
 By involving the real voices of the readers, these pages fostered the "imagined community" of the shōjo readership.

 Context

 In the early twentieth century, the number of girl students increased due to the kōtō-jogakkō-rei (Women's Higher School Act) which was established by the Ministry of Education in 1899 to give girls a necessary secondary education.
-This act reinforced widening the middle class, and nurture skills for a “Good Wife, Wise Mother”.
+This act reinforced widening the middle class, and nurture skills for a "Good Wife, Wise Mother".

 Initially widely read as an extracurricular media for young women, magazines reflected the intentions of the school education system that were to enforce school girls to become model members of the Japanese society and provide basic ideas and skills of a middle to upper class wife and mother.